xiaofandev/game-hub/README.md

-# This is the source code for the React beginner course.
+# This source code is only for the React beginner course.

 ## Getting Started

-Step1.
-Install the dependencied:
+Step1. nstall the dependencied run:

 ```bash
 npm install